 A: Every patient’s smile responds differently to treatment, so the duration varies by individual.
 Braces treatment can take anywhere between six and 30 months but most standard treatments are finished in about 22 months.

 A: You can still play and sing your heart out with braces!
 While it might take a little adjustment period to get used to playing a sport or an instrument while wearing braces, once you’re acclimated, it won’t affect your performance.
 You will want to protect your braces and your smile by wearing a mouthguard when playing sports.

 A: Getting your braces taken off is just as painless as getting them put on.
-After we congratulate you, Dr. Buddy will use special tools to gently remove the brackets and wires.
-He’ll get rid of any lingering adhesive and polish your teeth.
+After we congratulate you, our Doctors will use special tools to gently remove the brackets and wires.
+They’ll get rid of any lingering adhesive and polish your teeth.
 Finally, we’ll let you admire your new grin in the mirror (take as long as you want!).

 A: Braces tend to trap food and plaque so you’ll want to be even more diligent with your oral hygiene routine to prevent cavities and gum disease.
 Brush your teeth at least three times a day, preferably after every meal, to keep your teeth, gums and mouth healthy and sparkling clean.
 Floss once a day to get the areas your toothbrush can’t reach.
 Don’t worry, we’ll show you how to do it when we put your braces on.